falcon-architecture/cli-ts/README.md

 - **Template Rendering with Handlebars**: Render and compile templates for dynamic content generation.
 - **Shell Command Execution with ShellJS**: Execute shell commands within your scripts, enhancing automation.
 - **File Handling**: Perform file read and write operations for data manipulation and storage.
+- **Reports Printing**:  Prints reports in a table format in the console.
 ## Installation

 To install the CLI Utility Tool, use the following command: